Steps If your Website URL is down

 root@neevcloud:~#

-If your server is down, in that case, you will get not get any ping.
+If your server is down, in that case, you will not get any ping.
 You can check your server console for any error and restart your server via My account

-You should also be able to SSH and login to the server to verify if it's up and running fine, You can access your server via ssh with the below command.
+You should also be able to SSH and login to the server to verify if it's up and running fine, You can access your server via SSH with the below command.

 ssh username@xx.xx.xx.xx